Small Mammal House Enrichment Internship

 - Applicants will be notified of their acceptance at least five weeks before their start date.

-Go to https://solaa.si.edu to create an account in the Smithsonian On-Line Academic Appointment System.
-Go to Internship Opportunities section and submit application materials to the National Zoological Park Internship Program.
-When completing the application, select the project “Rock Creek – Small Mammal House”.
-Your application is considered complete when you hit “Submit” and when your references have been received (your SOLAA submitted application and references must be received by the deadline as noted above).
+Your application is considered complete when you hit “Submit” and when your references have been received (your SOLAA submitted application and references must be received by the deadlines as noted above).